federicotomadin/federicotomadin/Readme.md

-With 8+ years experience developing software in differents languages and tools my goal is to help build a quality product be able to achieve your goals as quickly as possible.
+With 8+ years of experience developing software in different languages and tools, my goal is to help build a quality product be able to achieve your goals as quickly as possible.

 ## My stack: